Nicholas Woodeson: Television

 In the two 2005–06 HBO/BBC TV series of Rome, he played Posca, the personal slave of Julius Caesar.
 In 2007, he played Joseph Novak in 'Broken Souls', an episode of Foyle's War.
 In 2010, he appeared as Alexander Grozin, president of the fictional Eastern European state of Turgisia, in DR television production of Borgen.
-In 2013, he played William Corcoran, a proponent of Lamarckism, in the episode “Am I not Monstrous?” of Ripper Street.
-He also appeared in Agatha Christie’s Poirot “Dead Man’s Folly” as Detective Sergeant Hoskins.
+In 2013, he played William Corcoran, a proponent of Lamarckism, in the episode "Am I not Monstrous?" of Ripper Street.
+He also appeared in Agatha Christie’s Poirot "Dead Man’s Folly" as Detective Sergeant Hoskins.
 In 2014, he appeared as Volkov in the American miniseries The Assets, and as Algernon Wyse in a BBC TV adaptation of E. F. Benson's Mapp and Lucia.
 In 2014, he played Yaakov in "The Eichmann Show" for the BBC.
 In 2016, Woodeson played the role of Reverend Matthew Denning in the BBC TV series The Living and the Dead.
 He has also appeared in episodes of New Tricks, George Gently and Holby City.
 Woodeson played the lawyer, Thoyt in the BBC One 2017 television drama series Taboo.

 Personal life

-He lives in London with his family.
+Woodeson lives in London, but has also lived in the United States.